You are using an ad blocker...

 Please help us by disabling your ad blocker and add our website to your whitelist.

-This article explains Zero Based Budgeting in a practical way.
+This article explains Zero Based Budgeting (ZBB) in a practical way.
 After reading you will understand the basics of this powerful financial management tool.

 What is Zero Based Budgeting?

 Zero based budgeting is a reverse approach of traditional planning and decision making with respect to budgeting.

 In traditional budgeting, managers begin by reviewing the budget of the previous year and make corrections (in revenue and expenditures) based on performance expectations.

 The budget of the previous year is consequently considered to be the baseline (starting point).

 In Zero Based Budgeting all managers are required to justify all budgeted expenses, not just the changes in the budget of the previous year.

 The baseline in zero based budgeting is not last year’s budget but “zero”.

 This financial management approach requires much documentation and justification.